by Ravindra Warang

 Explore the real-world progress, promises, and limits of 3D bioprinting — from printed skin to the future of transplantable organs.

 In 2019, a team of scientists in Tel Aviv made headlines by bioprinting a tiny, beating human heart.
-It wasn’t ready for transplant, but it had blood vessels, chambers, and was made from the patient’s own cells.
+This groundbreaking achievement in 3D bioprinting regenerative medicine wasn’t ready for transplant, but it featured blood vessels and chambers made from the patient’s own cells.
 To the world, it looked like science fiction leaping into reality.

 What Is 3D Bioprinting?